Skip to main content

 Gravity compensation only works in force control mode.

-The gravity compensation strength is adjustable using a gravity scaling factor (set to 0.75 by default) and it can be turned off all together using API-specific commands (see the API reference for details) .
+The gravity compensation strength is adjustable using a gravity scaling factor (set to 0.75 by default) and it can be turned off all together using SDK-specific commands (see the SDK reference for details) .

 Force Scaling